 Contains prebiotics, fibers, and nutrients for healthy skin and digestion

-The best hypoallergenic food for kittens is the Blue Buffalo Wilderness Kitten Dry Cat Food.
+If you have a kitten you may want to consider Blue Buffalo Wilderness Kitten Dry Cat Food.
 While this food isn’t advertised as hypoallergenic, it’s grain-free and doesn’t contain wheat, soy, corn, or any meat by-products.
 It’s high protein for your growing kitten and made with deboned chicken and several fruits and vegetables, such as cranberries, carrots, blueberries, and sweet potatoes, for natural sources of carbohydrates and antioxidants.
 Taurine is included, which contributes to your kitten’s eye and cognitive health.
 The main disadvantage of this food is that it is fairly expensive, and it might cause stomach upset in some kittens.

 Grain-free without soy, wheat, corn, or meat by-products